abhilxsh07/funny/README.md

-This is where creative ideas go to die.
+This is where creative ideas go to die